DiamondI/enotification/README.md

 ## Requirements

-Since `notification` is based on zmail, you should meet the requirements of zmail:
+Since `enotification` is based on zmail, you should meet the requirements of zmail:

 >Before using it, please ensure:
 >